kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ### Naming Conventions

-We will not use naming for discovery due to limitations related to naming.
-Naming is for human readability and logical linking between Job, `Workload`, and `PodGroup`.
-Because discovery does not depend on it, the naming pattern can be changed in later releases if needed.
+Names are derived deterministically from the Job.
+For a root Job they are for human readability and logical linking only, since discovery uses API references.
+For a delegated Job the `PodGroup` name is how the controller discovers it, so that pattern cannot change in later releases without orphaning existing `PodGroup`s.

-Following prior-art in [Deployment](https://github.com/kubernetes/kubernetes/blob/f42571572d241a2cdeffa3962c0ccf1f59180113/pkg/controller/deployment/sync.go#L560-L568), the naming convention can be as follows:
+Following prior-art in [Deployment](https://github.com/kubernetes/kubernetes/blob/f42571572d241a2cdeffa3962c0ccf1f59180113/pkg/controller/deployment/sync.go#L560-L568), the naming convention is as follows:

 **1. Workload**
   - Pattern: `<(truncated-if-needed)job-name>-<hash>`